The Ultimate Guide to Idaho’s Alice Lake Hike & Backpacking the Alice Toxaway Loop in the Sawtooth Mountains

 With that said, there is a lot of information in this post, so if you are looking for something specific, feel free to skip ahead to one of the below categories.
 This Alice Lake trail guide will cover the following:

-2. Alice Lake Hike Reservations and Permits – We cover the kind of permits you need to hike this trail.
+2. Alice Lake Hike Reservations and Permits – The specific permits you need to hike this trail.

 3. Alice Lake Trail Map & GPX File – I love maps and outdoor navigation, so I've created a map detailing the whole trail that you can explore.
 You can also download this file as a GPX file to upload into your own personal GPS device.